API & TechnicalAPIWeb ScrapingE-commerce

 Implementation Complexity

 The technical setup for these methods varies significantly.
 APIs are generally easier to integrate, requiring credentials, documentation, and often pre-built libraries.
-In contrast, web scraping demands custom scripts to handle JavaScript-heavy pages, bypass anti-bot measures, and manage dynamic content [1].
+In-house scraping, by contrast, demands custom scripts to handle JavaScript rendering, maintain proxies, and manage dynamic content [1].
 This difference in complexity also affects costs.
-APIs may include subscription fees, while web scraping requires ongoing maintenance and a dedicated technical team [3].
+APIs may include subscription fees, while DIY scraping requires ongoing maintenance and a dedicated technical team [3].

 Pros and Cons: APIs vs. Web Scraping